Why This Recipe Is Great

 This creamy sauce comes together while the pasta cooks, so let’s move fast!
 As you cook the sauce, melt the ingredients and mix them, but never let anything boil—except the pasta, of course!

-• Heat a pan over medium heat.
-We set our stove to 5 or 6 out of 9.
-Add butter.
+- Heat a pan over medium heat.
+If your stove has numbered settings, set it to 5 or 6 out of 9.

-• Add the grated cheese in three parts.
+- Add the grated cheese in three steps.
 Put in a little, stir until it melts, then add more.
 Keep stirring so it melts smoothly into the sauce.
 Don’t let it boil!

-• Slowly pour in the reserved pasta water—we’re using about 70g.
+- Slowly pour in the reserved pasta water.
 Don’t skip this step or add too little!
 Pasta water helps thicken the sauce.
+Combine the pasta, pasta water, and sauce.

 Serve and Enjoy